tompittson/katacoda-scenarios/kubernetes-interaction/step2.md

 Get all the pods running in the cluster `kubectl get pods --all-namespaces`{{execute}}

-Describe a node `kubectl describe nodes node01`{{execute}}
+Describe the control plane node `kubectl describe node controlplane`{{execute}}

 View the logs from a pod `kubectl logs kube-apiserver-controlplane --namespace kube-system`{{execute}}

-> The last command included a flag for the namespace, namespaces are used to group namespaces scoped resources.
+> The last command included a flag for the namespace, namespaces are used to group namespaced scoped resources.
 This will be explored more in the next step.

 ## Abbreviations and Aliases